Sudden sensorineural hearing loss – Sudden Deafness

 Some people who contact us have had Hyperbaric oxygen therapy with limited or no results.
 Every treatment, even those we offer, will not help everyone.
 Treatments are selected based on each patient’s best chance of success with that treatment.

-Is it a problem in the neck?
+Is it a problem with the neck?
 Vertebrobasilar insufficiency?

 Over the many years of helping people with cervical instability problems, we have come across people who have a myriad of symptoms that seemingly go beyond the orthopedic, musculoskeletal, and neuropathic pain problems commonly associated with cervical spine disease.
 While many patients can understand that cervical instability can cause problems with pinched nerves and pain and numbness that can extend down into the hands or even into the feet, they can have a lesser understanding that their cervical spine instability also pinches on arteries and disrupts, impedes and retards blood flow into the brain.

-A July 2016 research paper in the Journal of the American Medical Association otolaryngology, head & neck surgery (7) offered these connections between Vertebrobasilar insufficiency and Sudden sensorineural hearing loss.
+A July 2016 research paper in the Journal of the American Medical Association Otolaryngology, Head & Neck Surgery (18) offered these connections between Vertebrobasilar insufficiency and Sudden sensorineural hearing loss.

 The vertebrobasilar system, which includes the two vertebral arteries and the basilar artery, perfuses the medulla, cerebellum, pons, midbrain, thalamus, and occipital cortex.
 Vertebrobasilar insufficiency can lead to a wide variety of symptoms, such as vertigo, visual disturbances (blurring, graying, and diplopia), drop attack, numbness or tingling, slurred or lost speech, confusion, and swallowing disturbance, mainly owing to impaired perfusion of the cerebellum, brainstem, and occipital cortex.